 Cyrus Osterhus, in addition to pastoring Prayer Tabernacle, was also very active with the Christian Business Men’s Committee, also known as the Gideons, as well as being involved in evangelistic meetings across the upper Midwest, often taking his many siblings and children along to be part of the music.
 Cyrus also continued leading the Osterhus Publishing Company and Osterhus Publishing House, the tract ministry that spread the gospel through Christian literature around the world.
 Cyrus pastored the church from 1931 to 1961, and passed away in November of 1967.

 In 1961, Prayer Tabernacle relocated from Broadway and Fremont in North Minneapolis to the old Congregational Church building on the northwest corner of 42nd Avenue North and Highway 81 in Robbinsdale.
 It was during this time that the name of the church was changed to Faith Community Church, and later, Faith Evangelical Free Church.

 Faith continued to function in the old Congregational Church building until its relocation to the northwest corner of Lake Drive and Halifax Avenue North in Robbinsdale in early 1966 where it continues its ministry today.

 Faith Free has been a missionary sending church for decades.
 As of 2016, we are supporting nine missionary couples and one individual.
-Faith also supports the Evangelical Free Church of America, the North Central District of the EFCA, and Camp Shamineau, a Christian youth camp in Motley, Minnesota.
+Faith also supports the Evangelical Free Church of America, the North Central District of the EFCA, and Camp Shamineau, a Christian youth camp on Lake Shamineau near Motley, Minnesota.